equinix/metal-cli/docs/metal_gateway_create.md

 ### Options

 ```
   -h, --help                        help for create
   -r, --ip-reservation-id string    UUID of the Public or VRF IP Reservation to assign.
-  -s, --private-subnet-size int    Size of the private subnet to request (8 for /29)
+  -s, --private-subnet-size int32   Size of the private subnet to request (8 for /29)
   -p, --project-id string           The project's UUID.
 This flag is required, unless specified in the config created by metal init or set as METAL_PROJECT_ID environment variable.
   -v, --virtual-network string      UUID of the Virtual Network to assign.
 ```

 ### Options inherited from parent commands